freerange/site/soups/wiki/checking-our-annual-accounts.snip.markdown

 ### 3. Directors' remuneration

-* This should equal "Directors' salaries" listed under "Staff Costs" in the FA P+L.
+* I believe this should be equal to a combination of the "Directors' salaries" listed under "Staff Costs" in the FA P+L, and our pension contributions.
+In [2014/15 I was able to arrive at the figures using FreeAgent's Trial Balance data][trial-balance-2014-15].
+* Ensure the number listed against "During the year the number of directors who were receiving benefits and share incentives was as follows" is correct.

 ### 4. Taxation